The Aging Multiverse: Generating Condition-Aware Facial Aging Tree via Training-Free Diffusion: Abstract

 \section{Abstract}

 We introduce the Aging Multiverse, a framework for generating multiple plausible facial aging trajectories from a single image, each conditioned on external factors such as environment, health, and lifestyle.
 Unlike prior methods that model aging as a single deterministic path, our approach creates an aging tree that visualizes diverse futures.
 To enable this, we propose a training-free diffusion-based method that balances identity preservation, age accuracy, and condition control.
 Our key contributions include attention mixing to modulate editing strength and a Simulated Aging Regularization strategy to stabilize edits.
 Extensive experiments and user studies demonstrate state-of-the-art performance across identity preservation, aging realism, and conditional alignment, outperforming existing editing and age-progression models, which often fail to account for one or more of the editing criteria.
 By transforming aging into a multi-dimensional, controllable, and interpretable process, our approach opens up new creative and practical avenues in digital storytelling, health education, and personalized visualization.
+Additional visual examples are available on our project website: \href{https://agingmultiverse.github.io/}{https://agingmultiverse.github.io/}